-Sean Cunningham has served on the Board since our IPO in November 2020 and on our Nominating, Governance and Risk Committee since October 2022, and has served as a member of MLSH 1's board since March 2016.
-Mr. Cunningham also serves on the Board of Directors of Sotera Health.
-Mr. Cunningham joined GTCR in 2001 where he is currently a Managing Director and Co-Head of the Healthcare Group.
-Mr. Cunningham was previously a consultant with The Boston Consulting Group.
-Mr. Cunningham holds an MBA from the Wharton School at the University of Pennsylvania as well as a BA and BE in Engineering Sciences from Dartmouth College.
-We determined that Mr. Cunningham's directorship experience with similar companies and extensive experience in the healthcare and pharmaceutical industries qualify him to serve as a director on the Board.
+Benjamin Daverman has served on the Board since our IPO in November 2020 and has served as a member of MLSH 1's board since March 2016.
+Previously, Mr. Daverman served on the Compensation and Nominating Committee from our IPO in November 2020 until October 2022.
+Mr. Daverman joined Vantive Health LLC (formerly known as Baxter Kidney Care), a healthcare company ("Vantive"), in January 2025, where he is currently Executive Vice President, Chief Strategy and Business Development Officer.
+Prior to joining Vantive, Mr. Daverman was a Managing Director and Co-Head of the Healthcare Group at GTCR.
+Prior to joining GTCR, he worked as a Venture Capitalist at Alta Partners, a venture capital firm, as well as an Investment Banking Associate at JMP Securities and an Analyst in the mergers and acquisitions group at J.P.
+Morgan (formerly Hambrecht & Quist), both investment banking firms.
+Mr. Daverman holds an MBA from the Wharton School at the University of Pennsylvania and a BA in History from Colgate University.
+Mr. Daverman's extensive directorship experience with similar companies, and extensive experience in the healthcare, pharmaceutical and life sciences industries qualify him to serve on the Board.